Generic stabilizers in actions of simple algebraic groups: Weight string analysis

 \section{Weight string analysis}

-In this section we shall show that some of the unexcluded $p$-restricted large triples listed in Table~\ref{table: unexcluded triples} have TGS.
+In this section we shall treat some of the unexcluded $p$-restricted large triples listed in Table~\ref{table: unexcluded triples}.
 Our approach is to consider weight strings in more detail than we have done up to this point.
-In some cases we shall see that it is still possible to show that the triple satisfies both $\ssddagcon$ and $\uddagcon$; in others we shall instead use one or two of the weaker conditions given in Section~\ref{sect: conditions}.
+In some cases we shall see that it is still possible to show that the triple satisfies both $\ssddagcon$ and $\uddagcon$; in others we shall instead use one or two of the weaker conditions given in Section~\ref{sect: conditions}, but in each case we shall show that it at least satisfies both $\ssdiamevcon$ and $\udiamcon$, and thus has TGS.